-- 24. CPCs with purse seine and/or baitboat vessels fishing for bigeye, yellowfin and skipjack tunas in association with objects that could affect fish aggregation, including FADs, shall submit to the Executive Secretary Management Plans for the use of such aggregating devices by vessels flying their flag by 31 January each year. - 25.
-The objective of the FAD Management Plans shall be to: - i. improve the knowledge about FAD characteristics, buoy characteristics, FAD fishing, including fishing effort of purse seiners and associated support vessels, and related impacts on targeted and non-targeted species; - ii. effectively manage the deployment and recovery of FADs, the activation of buoys and their potential loss; - iii. reduce and limit the impacts of FADs and FAD fishing on the ecosystem, including, where appropriate, by acting on the different components of the fishing mortality (e.g. number of deployed FADs, including number of FAD's set by purse seiners, fishing capacity, number of support vessels). - 26.
-The Plans shall be drawn up by following the Guidelines for Preparation for FAD Management Plans as provided in Annex 6.
+26. CPCs with purse seine and/or baitboat vessels fishing for bigeye, yellowfin and skipjack tunas in association with FOBs, shall submit to the Executive Secretary Management Plans for the use of aggregating devices by vessels flying their flag by 31 January each year.

+- 27. The objective of the FAD Management Plans shall be to: - i. improve the knowledge about FAD characteristics, buoy characteristics, FAD fishing, including fishing effort of purse seiners and associated support vessels, and related impacts on targeted and non-targeted species; - ii. effectively manage the deployment and recovery of FADs, the activation of buoys and their potential loss; - iii. reduce and limit the impacts of FADs and FAD fishing on the ecosystem, including, where appropriate, by acting on the different components of the fishing mortality (e.g. number of deployed FADs, including number of FAD's set by purse seiners, fishing capacity, number of support vessels). - 28.
+The Plans shall be drawn up by following the Guidelines for Preparation for FAD Management Plans as provided in Annex 1.